A posteriori existence for the Keller-Segel model via a finite volume - finite element scheme: Introduction

-The conditional \emph{a posteriori} error estimates have been derived by one of the authors in \cite{Kolbe2023}, for a dG scheme, and in \cite{Kwon2023} for a FV method that was restricted to Cartesian meshes.
+Conditional \emph{a posteriori} error estimates have been derived by one of the authors in \cite{Kolbe2023} for a FV-FE method restricted to Cartesian meshes, and in \cite{Kwon2023} for a dG scheme.
 All these \emph{a posteriori} estimates can be used to drive mesh and time step adaptation.

 A serious concern for conditional \emph{a posteriori} error estimates is, obviously, whether one can expect the condition to be satisfied in relevant scenarios.
 In \cite{Kyza2020} it was argued that conditions of local nature are satisfied more often than global ones.
 We could not find any evidence for this claim in the literature and decided to derive two different \emph{a posteriori} error estimates, one using a Generalized Gronwall Lemma, see Proposition \ref{adj_gengronwall}, and one using a local-in-time continuation argument as in \cite{Kyza2016}.
-As predicted in \cite{Kyza2020}, the local conditions are satisfied far more often, see \autoref{num_sim}.
+As predicted in \cite{Kyza2020}, the local conditions are satisfied far more often, see Section~\ref{num_sim}.

 The conditions in both our results, Theorem~\ref{stab_thm} and Theorem~\ref{stab_cont}, satisfy the minimal requirement that the results hold for sufficiently fine meshes if the scheme converges, but it needs to be admitted that for many examples in three space dimensions our available computational resources were insufficient to use meshes that are so fine that the conditions in Theorem~\ref{stab_thm} and Theorem~\ref{stab_cont} are satisfied.
 There are several ideas for overcoming this in future research.
 One is to use more memory and compute power, one is to derive higher order convergent \emph{a posteriori} error estimates for higher order schemes (which seems feasible although quite technical), and finally one could try to improve our stability results.
 Another line of inquiry that would improve our results would be providing sharper bounds on Sobolev constants.